TiAlRo/Translate/README.md

 To install the dependencies, run `npm i` in both the server's and the client's directory.

-On the client, [SoX](http://sox.sourceforge.net/) must be installed:
+On the client, [SoX](http://sox.sourceforge.net/) must be installed and it must be available in the `$PATH` environment variable:

 For Mac OS:
 `brew install sox`